Keep Your Fish Oil Fresh: Omega-3 Tips

 (Marine sources of omega-3s (EPA and DHA) are far better for your dog than plant based sources of omega-3 (ALA), however, if your dog cannot tolerate fish, or fish body oil, you will have to use a plant based source of omega-3.)

 I prefer to feed whole fatty fish (sardines, anchovies, herring, mackerel, and salmon) rather than fish oil to my dogs.
 Whole fish provides excellent levels of marine sourced omega-3s, as well as important trace elements such as iodine, selenium, zinc, and a good amount of the amino acid taurine; these are nutrients that are not available in fish oil.
-Whole fatty fish is also a good natural source of Vitamins D and E.
+Whole fatty fish is also a good natural source of Vitamins D3 and E.

 If you cannot feed whole fatty fish to your dogs, or can't feed enough fatty fish to supply your puppy or dog with the amount of omega-3 his body requires, you will need to supplement with fish oil.

 It's true, fish body oils are divas - extremely powerful and potent, with incredible abilities, but they must be treated with respect and with the utmost care for their surroundings.
-Can you imagine the 'Rider' on their contracts!

 There are a number of things you can do to protect your fish oil as much as possible.